Skip to main content

 };

-1. A module can only depend on other modules within the same domain.
+1. A module can only depend on other modules of the same domain.

 2. A module tagged as type:feature can depend on type:data, but the reverse is not allowed.